- City Services

 In order to be eligible for a controller, all criteria listed below must be met.
 Failure to meet any of the following criteria may result in compatibility or functionality issues with your controller:

-- Must have a currently functional irrigation system.
+- Must have a currently functional irrigation system that was installed prior to 2020.

 - Have not participated in previous irrigation controller programs.